furrtek/DMG-CPU-Inside/README.md

 It is well known by emulator authors that the Game Boy is full of quirks.
 Knowing exactly how and when signals change can help reaching perfect accuracy.

-* Where does the die picture come from ?
-Where can I get it ?

-Digshadow imaged it, you can find it in its original form here: [die map](http://siliconpr0n.org/map/nintendo/dmg-cpu-b/)

 * Why are the schematics not in an editable format ?

 Because I used proprietary CAD software for speed and I didn't finish making the converter for the KiCAD format.